 - Start with an Autumn™ Super (2) application in the fall.

-- The following spring use Corvus® (2, 27), a pre-emergence residual herbicide that has overlapping sites of action to control early-season problem weeds.** A wide application window allows for application from pre-plant to early postemergence at V2, making it an effective, long-lasting first pass herbicide in a two-pass system.
+- The following spring use Corvus® (2, 27), a pre-emergence residual herbicide that has overlapping sites of action to control early-season problem weeds.* A wide application window allows for application from pre-plant to early postemergence at V2, making Corvus an effective, long-lasting first pass herbicide in a two-pass system.
+The recommended tankmix partner is atrazine (5).

-- The second pass should include a postemergence product, such as DiFlexx® DUO (4, 27) or Liberty® (10) herbicide.
+- The second pass should include a postemergence product, such as DiFlexx® DUO (4, 27).
+The recommended tankmix partner is glyphosate (9).

 Another pre-emergent herbicide Bayer offers corn growers is Balance® Flexx (27).* Follow a pre-emergent application of Balance Flexx with a postemergence herbicide to control multiple weed flushes.
 Balance Flexx fits into many cropping systems.
 Its superb weed control power combined with state-of-the-art crop safety innovation enables growers to readily rotate from corn to other key crops with little or no delay.